elmunoz42/berkeley-aiml-coupon-analysis/README.md

 ## 5. Findings

-- Clearly state the problem for the specific coupon group.
-- Present visualizations that demonstrate exploring differences in those who accepted and rejected the coupon.
-- Interpret the descriptive and inferential statistics in a concise manner.
-- Highlight actionable items in their own section.

-### Summary of Findings of Correlation Plots (Figures 10A and 10B)
+### Summary of Findings of Correlation Plots for the "Restaurant(<20)" Coupon for Frequent Inexpensive Restaurant Goers (Fig_10A and Fig_10B)

 - Sunny weather has a strong positive correlation with coupon usage.

 - Coupons received after 10pm are less likely to be used.

-- If a driver is going in the opposite direction of their home, they are more likely to use a coupon.
-This could be due to having a passenger onboard or running errands that make home further away.
+- If a driver is going in the opposite direction of their destination, they are more likely to use a coupon.
+This could be due to having a passenger onboard or running errands that make the destination (possibly home) further away.

 - Passenger_Friend(s) and Passenger_Alone are mutually exclusive, hence the strong negative correlation.

-- When a driver has kid(s) or friend(s) in their car, they are more likely to be going away from home.
+- When a driver has kid(s) or friend(s) in their car, they are more likely to be going away from the destination.
 This could be due to giving them a ride or going for an outing together.

-- It’s more likely to be sunny when the driver has friends or kids in the car and is going away from home.
+- It’s more likely to be sunny when the driver has friends or kids in the car and is going away from their destination.
 This combination of factors could be a valuable target for personalized messaging.

 - The most popular times for coupon acceptance are 2pm and 6pm, possibly aligning with meal times or end of work hours.

-### Summary of Findings of Correlation Plots (Figures 11A and 11B)
+### Summary of Findings of Correlation Plots for the "Bar" Coupon for Frequent Bar-Goers (Fig_11A and Fig_11B)

 - Age plays a significant role in coupon conversion rates for frequent bar-goers.
 Drivers aged 21 and 26 are more likely to use a bar coupon, but this trend changes for drivers in their 30s.

 - The direction of travel impacts the likelihood of visiting a bar.
 Drivers are more likely to visit a bar if it’s on their route.

 - If drivers are alone, they are more likely to accept a bar coupon.

-  Drivers aged 50 or above are more likely to have a child in the car, which decreases the likelihood of them accepting a coupon.
+- Drivers aged 50 or above are more likely to have a child in the car, which decreases the likelihood of them accepting a coupon.

 - If a driver is 26 years old, they are more likely to receive the coupon at 10pm at night.
 However, the coupon acceptance rate at this time is lower than usual.

-### Summary of Findings of Correlation Plots (Figures 12A and 12B)
+### Summary of Findings of Correlation Plots for Coffee House Coupon for Frequent Coffee House Goers(Fig_12A and Fig_12B)

 - Coffee house coupons are more likely to be successful at 10am in the morning than at 10pm at night, aligning with common coffee consumption habits.

 - Having a partner present in the car has a higher positive correlation with accepting the coffee house coupon than any other passenger.
 Being alone is negatively correlated with accepting the coupon.

 - Sunny weather is the most favorable condition for coffee house coupon success.

 - The success of a coffee house coupon correlates positively with instances where drivers have a partner in the car and the time is 10am, suggesting a potent combination of factors that could enhance the likelihood of coupon acceptance.

 - Sunny weather and having one or more friends in the car also contribute significantly to the success of the coffee house coupon.
 These insights could thus also be useful in strategizing effective coupon campaigns.

-### Summary of Findings on Coupon Acceptance (Figures 3 and 4)
+### Summary of Findings on Coupon Acceptance in Relation to the Temperature Feature (Figures 3 and 4)

 The analysis of the data reveals several key insights about the acceptance of coupons under different conditions:

 - Temperature and Coupon Acceptance: As observed in Fig_3, the highest temperature of 80 degrees resulted in more than twice the coupon adoption.
 This suggests that warmer temperatures may influence the likelihood of coupon acceptance.

 - Coupon Acceptance in High Temperatures: In Fig_4, it was found that the inexpensive restaurant ("Restaurant(<20)") and the "Carry out & Take Away" coupons are the most popular in high heat conditions.
-Surprisingly, the Bar coupon also showed strong performance.
 This could indicate that people may prefer not to cook in a hot kitchen and would rather be in a temperature-controlled restaurant or opt for takeout.
+Surprisingly, the Bar coupon did not show strong performance.

 - Time of Day and Coupon Acceptance: The success of inexpensive restaurant coupons correlates with the 2pm and 6pm time slots, which are typically the hottest times of the day.
 This suggests that the temperature might just be a byproduct of the time of day, or vice versa.
+More on the research would be needed to determine causality.

-- Effectiveness of Coupons: The data shows that coupons are particularly effective on hot days, especially for carryout and inexpensive restaurants.
-However, the data does not provide a definitive explanation for these two coupons’ exceptional performance or the causation of the high heat coupon success.
+In conclusion, the data shows that coupons are particularly effective on hot days.

-In conclusion, these findings provide valuable insights into the factors influencing coupon acceptance and demonstrate how we can drill down on certain features for further analysis.
 While the actual reasons for these patterns are not definitively explained by the data, the observations suggest potential areas for further investigation and strategic focus in coupon-based marketing strategies.

 ### Findings About Bar Coupons as it Relates to Frequent and Infrequent Bar-Goers (Figure 5 Series)